alphagov/accessibility-community-notes-and-discussion/requirement2.md

 ## How to meet Requirement 2

-To be confident that your service meets this requirement you should test with the following AT and browser combinations.
+Test your service with the following AT and browser combinations.
 Research conducted in 2016 identified these combinations as the most commonly used across Gov.UK.

 Note: if no version numbers are indicated for the AT or browser, the latest version should be used.